draigbeats/DraigBeats.github.io/index.md

 [Get tickets!](https://draigbeats2019.brownpapertickets.com)

+## We're Back!

-### Our first event last year was such an incredible success that we couldn't resist to do it again!
+### Our first event last year was such an incredible success that we couldn't resist doing it again!

 **Our mission remains the same: raising money for our dear friend and colleague Dr Sophie Williams.
 But this time we will share a portion with Treborth Botanic Garden as a thank you for their deep support, without which there wouldn’t be a festival.
 It is widely known that Sophie has felt and still feels so passionately about Treborth Botanic Garden.**